sarnowski/docker-java-image/README.md

 * Oracle Corporation: the Java license forbids redistribution of the Java artifacts (JDK/JRE).
 Bundling and uploading them publicly clearly redistributes them.
-* Busybox base image: the official busybox Docker image is licensed with the GNU General Public License.
-It is up to your interpretation, if using the busybox base image forces your image to be GPL licensed too or not.
+* Linux flavored base image: Linux and its disributions have the GNU General Public License.
+It is up to your interpretation, if using a Linux base image forces your image to be GPL licensed or not.

 ## How-To build your own Java Docker image